nemo0622/pokeemerald-expansion/README.md

         - New EV/IV editor opens shop in Sofos City
         - Areas with select Legendary Pokémon appear
             - These areas also have evolved forms of Pokémon, making Pokédex completion easier
+        - Post-game "FINAL BOSS" area unlocked on Kaptara Island
+            - Area resembles Minotaur Labyrinth
+            - Use "Interior_A" tiles in upper-left of sheet by Zaebucca Advenyure Inside 1.1
+            - Final boss using Tauros + Paldean variants